GPS Coordinates: 32.925152, -105.699934

 9. The sun (UV rays) is stronger at this elevation.
 Use care not to burn.

-10. Do not forget your cameras, binoculars, hiking boots, flashlight, raincoats, rainfly for your tent, and a folding chair with your name on it.
+10. Do not forget your cameras, medications, binoculars, hiking boots, flashlight, raincoats, rainfly for your tent, and two chairs with your name on them.
+One for your campsite and one for the main circle.

-11. A propane grill is a good idea for cooking, especially if open flames are banned.
+11. A propane grill is a good idea for cooking, especially if open flames are restricted or discouraged.

 13. There is a pot-luck community meal.
 Feel free to contribute a favorite dish, side dish or dessert.